Emergence of the Unconventional Type-II Nambu-Goldstone Modes with Topological Origin in Bose Superfluids

-{\emph{Unconventional type-II NG modes}}.--The gapless NG modes correspond to the spontaneously breaking symmetries~\cite{pethick2008bose}, with the numerical results shown in Fig.~\ref{fig:NG MODE}.
-The type-I NG mode arises generically in the different superfluid phases due to the breaking of the $U(1)$ symmetry [see Fig.~\ref{fig:NG MODE}(f)-(i)].
-In the $M\&T$ phase, another NG mode emerges due to the breaking of $SO(2)$ symmetry [Fig.~\ref{fig:NG MODE}(a)-(e)].
-Our key observation is that the NG mode corresponding to the broken $SO(2)$ symmetry deforms to a type-II NG mode with quadratic dispersion at the $M$-$T$ phase boundary~[Fig.~\ref{fig:NG MODE}(a) and (c)].
-Analytic perturbation analysis also confirms the emergence of the type-II NG mode [see details in Supplementary Material~\cite{suplementary}].
+\emph{Unconventional type-II NG modes}.--The gapless NG modes correspond to the spontaneously breaking symmetries~\cite{pethick2008bose}, as shown numerically in Fig.~\ref{fig:NG MODE}~\cite{suplementary}.
+The type-I NG mode arises generically in the different superfluid phases due to breaking $\text{U(1)}$ symmetry [see Fig.~\ref{fig:NG MODE}(f)-(i)].
+In the $M\&T$ phase, another NG mode emerges due to the breaking of $\text{SO(2)}$ symmetry [Fig.~\ref{fig:NG MODE}(a)-(e)].
+Our key observation is that the NG mode corresponding to the broken $\text{SO(2)}$ symmetry softens to a type-II NG mode with quadratic dispersion at the $M$-$T$ phase boundary~[Fig.~\ref{fig:NG MODE}(a) and (c)].
+Analytic perturbation analysis also confirms the emergent type-II NG mode~\cite{suplementary}.

 The emergence of the type-II NG modes here is beyond the conventional interpretation~\cite{nielsen1976count,watanabe2011number,watanabe2012unified,hidaka2013counting,watanabe2014effective, leutwyler1994nonrelativistic,schafer2001kaon, hayata2018diffusive}.
-For the system with kinetic energies around the band bottom being regular ($\propto k^2$, with $k$ measured from band bottom), which is the case for the present $s$-$p$ superfluids, the type-II NG mode coincides with the type-B mode~\cite{NGMclassification}.
-In this case, the numbers of type-II ($N_2$) and type-I NG modes ($N_1$) are given by $N_2=\text{rank}(\rho^{ab})/2$ and $N_1=N_{BS}-2N_2$.
+For the system with kinetic energies around the band bottom being regular ($\propto k^2$, with $k$ measured from band bottom), which is the case for the present $s$-$p$ superfluids, the type-II NG mode coincides with the type-B mode~\cite{NGMclassification,type_AB}.
+Conventionally, the numbers of type-II ($N_2$) and type-I ($N_1$) NG modes are $N_2=\text{rank}(\rho^{ab})/2$ and $N_1=N_{BS}-2N_2$.
 Here $N_{BS}$ is the number of generators ($\hat{Q}_a$) of the broken symmetries and matrix $\rho^{ab}\equiv\langle[i\hat{Q}_a,\hat{Q}_b]\rangle/V$ is defined by the commutators, with the system volume $V$ tending to infinity.
-It follows then that the type-II NG modes originate from the breaking of noncommutative symmetry pairs.
-Since the generators of $U(1)$ and $SO(2)$ symmetries commute, here the emergence of the type-II NG modes is unconventional and has a new origin.
+It follows that the broken noncommutative symmetry pairs determine the type-II NG modes.
+However, the generators of $\text{U(1)}$ and $\text{SO(2)}$ symmetries commute, hence the emergence of the type-II NG modes is unconventional and has a profound origin: it relates to topological transition on a projective complex order-parameter space, with a general framework being developed below.